-Bus #100 (Monaco/Menton) leaves from the main bus hub off Place Massena (bottom center of map) every 15 minutes on weekdays and every 20 minutes on Sunday and French holidays.
+Catch Bus #100 (Monaco/Menton) from the center of the Port, overlooking the boats.
+It leaves every 15 minutes on weekdays and every 20 minutes on Sundays and French holidays.
 The 45-minute drive to Monaco is absolutely stunning, so sit on the right side of the bus if you can.
 Don’t be tempted to take the Monaco Express 100X, as you will save only 10 minutes driving time but will miss all the gorgeous scenery.

 - Place d’Armes – this first stop is right at the entry to the tunnel.
-Get off here to go to the Palace or the Prince Rainier’s Classic Car Museum.
+Get off here to go to the Old Town (Monacoville, also known as ‘The Rock’), the Palace or to the Classic Car Museum.

 - The Port – Get off here for super-yachts, fun bars, the outdoor Olympic-sized public swimming pool (ice skating rink in winter) and reasonably priced shopping.
 Also access to The Rock, or Palace grounds from here.

-- Monte Carlo/Tourist Office – Walk down through the gardens for the casinos, top hotels, opera house, jewelry stores and haute couture, and marble Metropole shopping center.
+- Monte Carlo/Tourist Office – Walk down through the gardens for the casinos, top hotels, opera house, jewelry stores, haute couture, and the white marble Metropole shopping center.
 To catch the bus back from here, cross the street to the left.

 - Place de Moulins – for Forum Grimaldi exhibits, the Japanese gardens, the Museum Sauber, and the beaches… go right as you get off the bus and take the public elevator down to the seaside.